NathanaelGo/the-halcyon-cradle/NPCs/Return.md

 ___
 ### Summary
 Someone has the ability to erase memories and its supposedly done for the betterment of the world.
-That person has aligned with a faction Alzerin Return.
+That person has aligned with a faction [[Alzerin Return]].
 This person seeks Tiverain who is the last one they need for something.

 Faith wants to get rid of this
 Wants to fix a broken memory